EduardoZepeda/hugo-theme-latte/README.md

 # hugo-theme-latte

-A hugo theme with the following features out of the box:
+An elegant and responsive hugo theme.
+Here is a [demo](https://coffeebytes.dev).
+It has the following features out of the box:

 - scroll up button